Observables in Quantum Mechanics and the Importance of Self-adjointness: Motivation

 \section{Motivation}

-In order to motivate a physicist to learn about the subtleties of functional analysis we will present some paradoxes that even appear in simple QM systems\footnote{As they are usually presented on conventional undergraduate or graduate physics courses.} obtained in the idealized scheme of operator canonical quantization\footnote{See Appendix A for postulates of QM}.
-We show that if one follows this postulates literally, we arrive at certain paradoxes in the form of obvious contradictions with well-known statements.\\
+In order to motivate a physicist to learn about the subtleties of functional analysis, we will present some paradoxes that even appear in simple QM systems\footnote{As they are usually presented in conventional undergraduate or graduate physics courses.} obtained in the idealized scheme of operator canonical quantization\footnote{See Appendix A for postulates of QM}.
+We will see that if one follows these postulates literally, one can arrive at certain paradoxes, i.e. contradictions with the well-known statements.\\

-Let us consider an example of a very simple system: a free non-relativistic particle of mass $m$ moving on an interval $(a,b)$ of the real axis.
-The interval can be finite or infinite, a semi-axis or the whole axis (depending on the value of $a$ and $b$).
-The finite ends of an interval are considered to be included in the interval; in particular, by a finite interval, we mean a closed interval $[a,b]$.\\

-In classical mechanics, the phase space $\mathcal{P}=T^{*}M$ of this system is a strip $(a,b)\times\mathbb{R}$; the ranges of the particle position $x$ and momentum $p$ are respectively $(a,b)$ and $\mathbb{R}$.
-The Poisson bracket of $x$ and $p$ is $\left\{x,p\right\}=1$.
-Free motion is defined by the free Hamiltonian $H=p^2/2m$.
-If $|a|<\infty$ and/or $|b|<\infty$, the peculiarity of the system is that its phase space is a space with boundaries.
-The behavior of the particle near the boundaries must be specified by some subsidiary conditions such as elastic/nonelastic/plastic reflection, delay, trapping or something else.\\
+For this purpose, let us first consider a system that consists of a free non-relativistic particle of mass $m$ moving on a real interval $(a,b)$.
+Depending on the values of $a$ and $b$, the interval can be finite, infinite or semi-finite.
+Also we can include or not include the boundary, but that we will specify later.
+In classical mechanics, this system is modeled by the phase space $\mathcal{P}=T^{*}M=(a,b)\times\mathbb{R}$, that is a strip given by the range of the position $x\in(a,b)$ and momentum $p\in\mathbb{R}$ of the particle.
+The Poisson bracket of the position $x$ and momentum $p$ is $\left\{x,p\right\}=1$ and the time evolution is governed by the Hamiltonian equations.
+The Hamiltonian for free motion is given by $H=p^2/2m$.
+Depending on the values of $a$ and $b$, that is, if one of them is finite, we are dealing with a phase space which is a manifold with boundaries.
+In such situation, the behavior of the particle near that boundary must be specified by some extra conditions such as elastic/nonelastic/plastic reflection, delay, trapping or something else.
+This is more or less all the information we need to fully characterize our classical system and now we wish to quantize it.\\

-At first glance, we may not face the problem of boundaries when naively quantizing this system.
-The canonical observables for a QM particle are the position operator $\hat{x}$ and the momentum operator $\hat{p}$ satisfying the canonical commutation relations
+In order to quantize our system we have to use the postulates of QM as they are presented in Appendix A. In doing so, we may notice that it seams that we don't encounter problems with possible boundaries of the classical phase space.
+Namely, the canonical observables for the QM system are represented by SA operators $\hat{x}$ for the position and $\hat{p}$ for the momentum of the particle, which satisfy the canonical commutation relations